 Given that people’s ring (and hand) sizes vary, many buyers are concerned about whether a 2 carat diamond will look large or small on their particular hand.
 We have thus put together a couple examples of 2 carat diamond rings on hands with different ring sizes to help you visualize the differences.

-2 carat diamond on a size 4 finger.
+Above: 2 carat diamond ring on size 4 finger

-2 carat diamond on a size 6 finger.
+Above: 2 carat diamond ring on size 6 finger

-2 carat diamond on a size 8 finger.
+Above: 2 carat diamond ring on size 8 finger

 Buying a 2-carat round can get very expensive and you want to make sure that you get the proper setting to go with it.
 Amongst the most common settings are: